Chocolate Fudge Recipe

 • Quickly add chopped walnuts and vanilla extract or vanilla powder.
 Mix very well.

-Setting the fudge
+Setting chocolate fudge

 • Then pour the entire chocolate fudge mixture in the pan lined with the aluminium foil or parchment paper.